otrv4/otrv4/otrv4.md

 other participant but cannot transfer this knowledge to a third party.

-Once an OTRv4 channel has been created, all messages transmitted through this channel are confidential and integrity protected.
+Once an OTRv4 channel has been created, all messages transmitted through this channel are confidential and integrity is protected.

 Both parties can deny that they have participated in a conversation.
 They can also deny having sent any of the exchanged messages in the conversation.
 The